pachun/blog/posts/2025-05-26-use-eslints-no-floating-promises-rule-in-your-test-environment.md

 A lot of them.
 Enough to overflow my terminal's scroll buffer.
-Every test still passed and I still had the right test coverage.
+Every test still passed and I still had the same coverage.

 I ran each test file individually.
 I have lots of these...
 It took a little while but I found the offending file.

-I ran each test in the file individually.
+I ran each test in that file individually.
 There were lots of those too...
 Every test passed without any warnings.